 Although many departments remain open during the year, the City observes certain days each year as holidays.
 Eligible employees will be given 8 hours of pay for each holiday observed.
+Holiday hours are not considered time worked for purposes of computing overtime.
+Any time actually worked on a holiday will be calculated as time and a half for civilian employees.
 The schedule of holidays the City observes are listed below: